PanoDreamer: Optimization-Based Single Image to 360 3D Scene With Diffusion: Additional Results

 We present additional qualitative comparisons between our method and recent state-of-the-art wide-image generation approaches~\cite{bar2023multidiffusion, lee2023syncdiffusion, cai2024magic} in Fig.\ref{fig:rebuttal_pano} and Fig.\ref{fig:rebuttal_pano1}.
 As illustrated, \PanoMethod{} (Ours) consistently generates more coherent and seamless panoramas, significantly outperforming existing methods.

-We also present further depth comparisons with the state-of-the-art depth estimator, Depth-Anything V2~\cite{yang2024depthv2} (DA V2), in Fig.\ref{fig:rebuttal_depth} and Fig.\ref{fig:rebuttal_depth1}.
+We also present further depth comparisons with the state-of-the-art depth estimators, Depth-Anything V2~\cite{yang2024depthv2} (DA V2) and MoGe~\cite{wang2025moge} (patch-wise panorama depth estimator), in Fig.~\ref{fig:rebuttal_depth} and Fig.~\ref{fig:rebuttal_depth1}.
 As shown, our method generates depth maps with greater detail and improved consistency, particularly around panorama boundaries (left corners).
-We highlight prominent artifacts in DA V2's results using white arrows.
+We highlight prominent artifacts in DA V2's and MoGe's results using white arrows.
+Similar to our approach, MoGe also computes patch-wise depth and blends them to obtain panoramic depth.
+However, it generates slightly blurry results and can contain scene scale inconsistency in some local patches.